 I’ve always made this soup with a little potato, but this fall I have substituted sweet potato for white potato, and the result is amazing!
 With some natural sweetness from the sweet potato and the fruity flavor from the apple, this soup is like a dessert for me.

-I have found that butternut squash soup is one of my favorite soups.
-You can add things to it like the apple and potato found in this recipe or just keep it simple.
+I like to use fresh rosemary, but you can use dried if you don’t have fresh.
 You can also try different herbs and seasoning.
-Butternut squash just has such a pleasant flavor and blends up so nicely, that I seem to enjoy it no matter what I add or don’t add to the soup.
+The onion is optional, especially if you use a flavorful broth.
+Butternut squash has such a pleasant flavor and blends up so nicely, that I seem to enjoy it no matter what I add or don’t add to the soup.

-- 1 medium butternut squash, peeled, seeded, and cubed (about 4 c.)
+- 1 medium butternut squash, peeled, seeded, and cubed (about 4 cups)

 - 1 medium green apple, peeled and chopped

 - 2 medium potatoes or sweet potatoes, peeled and chopped (about 1 1/2 cups)

 - 1 Tablespoon oil or butter